GfSE/SpecIF-Pages/Manuals/01_Quick-Start-Guide_EN.md

 _Note: The transformation of UML/SysML models authored with Cameo to SpecIF is in development.
 Currently the UML Class Diagram, SysML Block Diagram (bdd) and Internal Block Diagram (ibd) are transformed._

 A model created with Cameo can be transformed into SpecIF format or integrated with models from other sources as follows:
 1. In the Cameo tool, export all desired diagrams individually as an image in PNG or SVG format.
-To do this, open a diagram by double-clicking in the model structure on the left and then save it via main menu ↗ `File` > `Save as Image; select the desired file path and format.
+To do this, open a diagram by double-clicking in the model structure on the left and then save it via main menu ↗ `File` > `Save as Image`; select the desired file path and format.
 2. Save the model via main menu ↗ `File` > `Save Project` to obtain a *.mdzip file, which is accepted for import by the SpecIF Viewer and Editor.
-3. From the third step on, the procedure is the same as described above for Archi; however choose the format 'UML/SysML'.
+3. From the third step on, the procedure is the same as described above for Archi; however choose the format `UML/SysML`.

 Also for Cameo, formatting in diagram or element descriptions using <a href="https://www.markdownguide.org/cheat-sheet/" target="_blank">markdown</a> is preserved during import so that, for example, text passages can be highlighted in bold or key points can be enumerated in a bullet list.
 It is recommended to use markdown instead of the HTML feature offered by the input field _documentation_ available for most model elements.